+The third part of this series of 3-credit courses that make up the College of Church Leadership Internship requirement.
 An internship is an experiential learning opportunity.
-The internship is a 12-credit course specifically designed for the youth worker that can be taken in one semester (Fall, Spring, or Summer) or two 6-credit courses taken over two consecutive semesters.
-The student will commit to participate with an experienced professional or organization in their chosen field of ministry, service, or community leadership.
-The internship organization shall provide the student with the experience and application of theories, ideas, and expertise accumulated through textbooks, classroom learning, and observation during their undergraduate studies.
+The student will commit to participate with an experienced professional or organization in their chosen field of church ministry, service, or community leadership.
+The internship church, ministry, or organization shall provide the student with the experience and application of theories, ideas, and expertise accumulated through textbooks, classroom learning, and observation during their undergraduate studies.